hosteren/hosteren/README.md

 Hi there!
-I'm Trolle, a web developer and digital artist with a passion for creativity, technology, and the intersection of art and AI.
+You can call me Trolle, and I am a web developer, digital artist, and a know-it-all nerd with a passion for creativity, technology, the brain, and how that will connect with AI.
 Here, you'll find a collection of projects that reflect my journey into the realms of code and imagination.

 ## About Me

-- 🌐 As a web developer, I love crafting interactive and innovative websites.
-My code is a canvas for creativity!
+- 🌐 As a web developer.
+If you ask me "What is the most fucked up thing you did for money?"
+I would easily answer "PHP".
+Python is my jam and jelly.
-- 🎨 In the world of digital art, I explore the limitless possibilities of AI to create unique and visually stunning pieces.
+- 🎨 In the world of digital art, I explore the limitless possibilities of sophisticated brute forcing to create unique and visually stunning pieces.
-- 📚 I'm also an avid bookworm, and I share my book recommendations and artistic interpretations on my [Instagram](https://instagram.com/trollekarlsson) and [Ko-Fi](https://ko-fi.com/trollekarlsson).
+- 📚 I'm also an avid bookworm, and I share my book recommendations and artistic interpretations on my [Ko-Fi](https://ko-fi.com/trollekarlsson).

 ## My Projects